fedepaol/hugoblog/content/posts/ebpf-journey-perf-events-with-pyroscope.md

 draft = false
 date = 2023-09-24T14:59:22+02:00
-title = "eBPF journey by examples: perf events with Pyroscope" description = "Here we dig into pyroscope to understand how eBPF can fetch perf events and build indicators of how the application is behaving, providing a nice backend for flamegraphs." slug = "" authors = [] tags = []
-categories: ["Go", "ebpf", "performance"] externalLink = "" series = []
+title = "eBPF journey by examples: perf events with Pyroscope" description = "Here we dig into pyroscope to understand how eBPF can fetch perf events and build indicators of how the application is behaving, providing a nice backend for flamegraphs." slug = "" authors = [] tags = [] categorie = ["Go", "ebpf", "performance"] externalLink = "" series = []
 +++